-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.08 7/22/2020 Cecilia Giacoma the Garamendi alternative, does that go under or over the island?
-My concern is that the yellow alternative will go right The yellow and orange lines are pipelines.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.08 7/22/2020 Cecilia Giacoma A yellow pipeline going across Sherman Island was shown for the Garamendi alternative, does that go under or over the island?
+My concern is that the yellow alternative will go right under the largest community on Sherman Island.
+Will it impact the surface?
+The yellow and orange lines are pipelines.
 In construction and as currently contemplated, the pipeline trench would be excavated, the pipe would be installed, and the trench would be covered.
 The pipeline would tunnel under waterways.
 Construction could affect surface features and would be considered in the EIR.
-Carrie Buckman 8/26/2020 Responded 10.09 7/22/2020 Gil Cosio sea level rise, is it assumed that state and federal water projects will not be responsible for maintaining water quality The assumption is that regulations about water quality in the Delta will continue to govern operations.
+Carrie Buckman 8/26/2020 Responded 10.09 7/22/2020 Gil Cosio Removing Sherman because of water quality impacts due to sea level rise, is it assumed that state and federal water projects will not be responsible for maintaining water quality in the Delta in the future, as they are now?
+The assumption is that regulations about water quality in the Delta will continue to govern operations.
 As the sea level rises, the ability of the CVP and SWP to modify operations to meet requirements may be more limited.
 Sherman Island may have increased concern in the future, which makes it not as desireable of a location when trying to be resilient to climate change and sea level rise.
 8/26/2020 Responded